dferber90/webapp/README.md

 For production releases, Webpack replaces the constants with their actual values and then uses dead-code-elimination to remove dead code blocks.
 This way the client will never see code wrapped in a `if (__SERVER__)` block, and vice versa.

+One example for this is that during development, some variables are exposed to the browser in the playground namespace.
+For example you can use type `playground.React` in the browser console to access React.

 ## React Router
 React Router defines a root route containing all child routes in `app/common/routes/rootRoute.js`.